dma2077/IV-Bench/readme.md

 <img src=./imgs/overview.png width=90% />
 </div>

-## Representative examples from IV-Bench.
+## Representative examples from IV-Bench
 Each IV-Bench sample consists of a video paired with an image-text query.
 The correct answer is marked in green, with relevant video frames also highlighted in green.

 <div align="center">